-We ended up belting out the tune ‘stand by me,’ which became the birth of her theme song, she really put her own stamp on it and we had to sing it at every family occasion.
-When we hear it now it fills us with pride.
+We ended up belting out the tune ‘stand by me,’ which became her theme song.
+She really put her own stamp on it, and we had to sing it at every family occasion.
+When we hear it now, it fills us with pride.

-She had complained about pains in her legs before but the doctor always said it was growing pains and we were being paranoid.
+She had complained about pains in her legs before, but the doctor always said it was growing pains, and that we were being paranoid.

 But a locum doctor found a lump in her pelvis.

 The only thing she got really upset about was losing her hair.
 It was the first and only time she cried.
 She never complained, she was always smiling and always laughing.
 She wasn’t one for self-pity.
 Years later she was prepared to do a trial drug because they told her she wouldn’t lose her hair – she’d lost it four times before.

 The first time she lost her hair she told her mum Tina to go downstairs and have a cup of tea.
 When she came back up it was all cut off.
 She and her dad Steven would paint her head so it looked like she had hair.

 She craved normality and all she ever wanted growing up was to experience life.
 We have a large and close family and she loved her family roots.
 In hospital she always used to say, “I want to be home on Saturday, I’ve got things doing.”

 The year after having her pelvis removed, when Rosie was 13, she was selected to go on a dream flight.
 A group of disabled children went on holiday to America for two weeks and she got to swim with dolphins, which was just amazing.